Arduino-IRremote/Arduino-IRremote/README.md

 #define SEND_<PROTOCOL_NAME>    1
 ```
 # [Wiki](https://github.com/z3t0/Arduino-IRremote/wiki)
-[Here](https://github.com/z3t0/Arduino-IRremote/wiki) is a quite old but maybe useful wiki for this library.
+This is a quite old but maybe useful wiki for this library.

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / makros available.<br/>